demisto/content/Packs/SendGrid/Integrations/SendGrid/README.md

 SendGrid provides a cloud-based service that assists businesses with email delivery.
 It allows companies to track email opens, unsubscribes, bounces, and spam reports.
 Our SendGrid pack utilize these SendGrid use cases to help you send and manage your emails.
-This integration was integrated and tested with version xx of SendGrid
+This integration was integrated and tested with version 6.7.0 of SendGrid
 ## Configure SendGrid on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.